cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

 ## Putting callbacks in place

-When you use Starport to scaffold your module, it creates the [`x/checkers/module.go`](https://github.com/cosmos/b9-checkers-academy-draft/blob/41ac3c6/x/checkers/module.go) file with a lot of functions to accommodate your application.
+When you use Ignite CLI to scaffold your module, it creates the [`x/checkers/module.go`](https://github.com/cosmos/b9-checkers-academy-draft/blob/41ac3c6/x/checkers/module.go) file with a lot of functions to accommodate your application.
 In particular, the function that **may** be called on your module on `EndBlock` is named `EndBlock`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/41ac3c6/x/checkers/module.go#L163-L165]
 func (am AppModule) EndBlock(_ sdk.Context, _ abci.RequestEndBlock) []abci.ValidatorUpdate {